neechbear/blip/README.md

 ### Source

-_Write instructions for installation from GitHub or source tarball here._
+Reminder to author, write instructions for installation from GitHub or source tarball here.

 ## TODO